 Lifestyle Practices to Enhance Appetite and Increase Food Intake

 In addition to the vitamins listed above, there are a number of practices when it comes to how you eat, the types of foods you eat, and the activities that you engage in that can have beneficial effects on increasing your appetite.
-Taking vitamins that increase appetite in conjunction with the implementation of some of these practices can form a double-pronged approach for the optimal results.
+Taking vitamins and supplements that stimulate appetite in conjunction with the implementation of some of these practices can form a double-pronged approach for the optimal results.

 1. Regular Exercise